 You may want to adjust your analytics’ date range depending on the information you want to review.
 By default, the summary and graph will display analytics data from the entire lifetime of your Leadpage or Leadbox.
 Adjust the date range to see data from different time periods.

-Totals in your integrated service
+Totals in your integrated or third-party service

 Pay close attention to which contacts are being counted when you review analytics data in your integration.
 For example, some services report total subscribers in your entire account by default.